-- 1 Copy the certificate from the host computer to the root of the microSD card.
-See USB Communication on page 65 for information about connecting the device to a host computer and copying files. - Touch . - Touch - 4 Touch Security. - 5 Touch Install from SD card. - 6 Navigate to the location of the certificate file. - 7 Touch the filename of the certificate to install.
-Only the names of certificates not already installed display. - 8 If prompted, enter the certificate's password and touch OK. - 9 Enter a name for the certificate and touch OK.
-If a password has not been set for the credential storage, enter a password for it twice and then touch OK.
+- 1. Copy the certificate from the host computer to the root of the microSD card.
+See Chapter 3, USB Communication for information about connecting the device to a host computer and copying files. - 2.
+Touch : > > Security. - 3.
+Touch Install from SD card. - 4.
+Navigate to the location of the certificate file. - 5.
+Touch the filename of the certificate to install. - 6.
+If prompted, enter the password for credential storage.
+If a password has not been set for the credential storage, enter a password for it twice and then touch OK. - 7.
+If prompted, enter the certificate's password and touch OK. - 8.
+Enter a name for the certificate and in the Credential use drop-down, select VPN and apps or Wi-Fi.